letStayFoolish/javascript-advanced/Optimization.md

 In this example, `saveSettings()` function that calls five functions, is well-architected.
 Breaking up work like this makes projects easier to navigate and maintain.

-A potential problem here, though, is that JavaScript doesn't run each of these functions as separate tasks because they are executed within the common `saveSettings()` function. **This means that all five functions will run as one task.**
+A potential problem here, though, is that JavaScript doesn't run each of these functions as separate tasks because they're executed within the common `saveSettings()` function. **This means that all five functions will run as one task.**
 _The work is run as part of one long monolithic task, blocking any visual response until all five functions are complete._

-In this case, `saveSettings()` is triggered by a user click, and because the beowser isn't able to show a response until the entire function is finished running, the result of this long task is a slow and unresponsive UI, and will be measured as a poor **Interaction to Next Paint (INP)**.
+In this case, `saveSettings()` is triggered by a user click, and because the browser isn't able to show a response until the entire function is finished running, the result of this long task is a slow and unresponsive UI, and will be measured as a poor **Interaction to Next Paint (INP)**.